7 Weeks | Mon & Wed, 6:15 - 9:15 p.m. | Median Salary: $33,110

 A: Upon successful completion of the course and clinical experience you will receive a completion certificate from OCC.
 The completion certificate will allow you to obtain local employment.
 Although not required to obtain local employment, you will be eligible to sit for the Technician Certification Exam in Phlebotomy through the American Society of Clinical Pathologists.

 Q: What if my place of employment is going to pay for me?

-A: You must bring a signed letter from your place of employment with you to the open registration.
+A: You must bring a signed letter from your place of employment or outside agency with you to the open registration.
 It must include your name, name of the course, how much they are paying, a contact name, contact address, and contact phone number.
 If your employer is paying a partial amount, you must pay the balance at the time of registration.

 Q: Do I have to pay at the time of registration?